TermuxArch/TermuxArch/README.md

 These files 'setupTermuxArch[.{bash,sh}]' will NOT selfupdate to the most recent version published if they are used inside their git repository;  You can use either command 'git pull' and 'pullTermuxArchSubmodules.bash' to update to the newest version published.

 #### Many very hardy thank yous to contributors who are helping and have worked to make this open source resource better!
-Please accept a wholehearted THANK YOU for using setupTermuxArch!
+Please accept a wholehearted THANK YOU for using our product; [`setupTermuxArch`](https://github.com/TermuxArch/)!
 <!-- README.md EOF -->